AlexsLemonade/OpenScPCA-analysis/docs/software-platforms/aws/working-with-volumes.md

-# Working with Storage Volumes in Lightsail for Research
+# Working with storage volumes in Lightsail for Research

 We recommend attaching disks (also sometimes called storage volumes) to any virtual computers you create in Lightsail for Research (LSfR).
 Attaching a disk to your virtual computer will increase its storage capacity.